 For graduates who want to keep going after earning a undergraduate degree, FIDM/Fashion Institute of Design & Merchandising - Los Angeles has grad programs available.
-FIDM/Fashion Institute of Design & Merchandising - Los Angeles understands the unique requirements of international students; 17.7% of its student body originates from other countries.
-Take a look at all of FIDM/Fashion Institute of Design & Merchandising - Los Angeles' rankings to know more about the college.
+Don't worry if you're not from California, you aren't going to feel like out of place at FIDM/Fashion Institute of Design & Merchandising - Los Angeles.
+Approximately 47.9% of undergrads come from another state.
+Want to learn more details on FIDM/Fashion Institute of Design & Merchandising - Los Angeles' campus?
+Have a virtual tour.

 Full Sail University is a great option for students pursuing a Design & Applied Arts degree.
 The destination of Winter Park, Florida, is great for students who opt for a less busy, suburban space.